 Regardless, if you’re consuming a whey shake or carbs anyway, there is no downside to timing your creatine intake accordingly.

 If you don’t have any medical conditions, you can take creatine daily for years with no serious adverse effects[*].

+Should you take creatine before or after a workout?
+Or is there a more optimal time to take your creatine dose?
 Here’s what the best scientific evidence says about timing your creatine intake: